Bill Kristol is often introduced as if he were mainly a television personality with opinions.

 That background matters.
 Kristol is not a conservative celebrity who later found institutional life.
 He is a creature of institutions: universities, White Houses, magazines, strategy shops, and organized ideological networks.

 The Conversations with Bill Kristol site adds another layer.
 It describes him as a leading participant in American political debates for decades and explicitly says he understands government from the inside and American politics from the outside.
 That self-description can sound grand, but it gets at something real.
-Kristol has always operated at the seam between ideas and tactics.
+Kristol has always operated where ideas become tactics.

 The Weekly Standard made him more than a pundit